zwoefler/Testing-Environments/kubespray-test/README.md

 ## ToDos
-1. Initialize the 4 machines, 3 nodes, 1 ansible master
-*.
-Install Ansible on the Ansible-master
-*.
-Generate SSH Key-Pair on Ansible host
-*. ssh-copy-id to remaining three nodes

 - Implement a way, to vary the amount of nodes
     - Automatically adjust the amount of nodes, to the systems resources